Last Updated on March 27, 2023

-Initial costs for purchasing your Great Pyrenees puppy will typically be around $800 to $2,500, with the adoption fee ranging from $0 to $1,000, depending on the dog’s location, age, and overall health.
+The initial fee for purchasing your Great Pyrenees puppy will typically be around $1,000 to $2,500, with the adoption fee ranging from $350 to $550, depending on the dog’s location, age, and overall health.

-Supplies for your new pup will cost between $150 and $1,000 or more, depending on purchase choices for food, accessories, and any other items you deem necessary for your new Great Pyrenees.
+Supplies for your new pup will be between $150 and $1,000 or more, depending on purchase choices for food, accessories, and any other items you deem necessary for your new dog.

-As your dog ages, the cost of food will also change in conjunction with grooming and insurance costs – however, this is down to personal preference, but the overall care costs can cost you upwards of $800 per month.
+As your dog ages, the expenses for food will also change in conjunction with insurance and grooming expenses – however, this is down to personal preference, but the overall pet care costs can scale you upwards of $800 per month.

-If you’re thinking of buying or adopting a Great Pyrenees, you have to consider the costs of looking after your pet and not just the price of the dog itself.
+If you’re thinking of buying or adopting a Great Pyrenees, you have to consider the expenses of looking after your pet and not just the price of the dog itself.

-Consider the cost of vaccinations and registration papers, food, training, and supplies.
-Then there is also the cost of annual vet and grooming costs and a few beds and toys over the years as your pup ages.
+Consider how much you will spend on his vaccinations and registration papers, food, training, and supplies.
+Then there are also the annual vet and grooming expenses and a few beds and toys over the years as your pup ages.

-With all of this in mind, your average cost of owning a Great Pyrenees could be between $71,000 and $194,000, depending on your lifestyle and the cost of living in your area.
+With all of this in mind, your average cost of owning this breed could be between $71,000 and $194,000, depending on your lifestyle and the cost of living in your area.

 The first year of medical expenses can be quite expensive as you’ll need to take your puppy for regular vet visits to make sure he is developing properly and to get his vaccinations.

 You could end up spending around $665 in the first year alone.
-You also need to factor in the cost of getting your puppy spayed or neutered, with an average cost of $275.
+You also need to factor in the fees of getting your puppy spayed or neutered, with an average cost of $275.

-You’ll also want to supply your pet with heartworm and flea preventative medication, which can cost between $75 and $150 a month.
+You’ll also want to supply your pet with heartworm and flea-preventative medication, which is between $75 and $150 a month.

-Common Great Pyrenees health issues and estimated costs to treat them
+Common health issues and estimated fees to treat them

 The Great Pyrenees Club of America has emphasized having all dogs tested for conditions that are prone to affect the breed.

-Another common disease that affects this breed is luxating patellas which need surgery to fix, which typically ranges from $1,500 to $3,000 per affected knee, and neurological and immune disorders, which cost an average of $50 to $150 per month to treat.
+Another common disease that affects this breed is luxating patellas which need surgery to fix, which typically ranges from $1,500 to $3,000 per affected knee, and neurological and immune disorders, which can be $50 to $150 per month to treat.

 Most vets also recommend getting a gastropexy done when you spay or neuter your dog.
 This can help prevent Gastric Dilatation and Volvulus in large, deep-chested dogs like the Great Pyrenees.

-This procedure will cost between $200 and $400 but will save you a lot of money and heartache in the long run.
+This procedure ranges from $200 to $400 but will save you a lot of money and heartache in the long run.

-On the other hand, a fully grown Great Pyrenees dog consumes around 470 pounds annually, which costs between $300 and $720.
+On the other hand, a fully grown Great Pyrenees dog consumes around 470 pounds annually, which ranges between $300 and $720.

-It’s important to note that these cost estimates aren’t factoring in dog treats and chews, and when compared to other giant breeds, Great Pyrenees’ are cheaper to feed due to their slow metabolisms.
+It’s important to note that these estimated expenses aren’t factoring in dog treats and chews, and when compared to other giant breeds, they are cheaper to feed due to their slow metabolisms.

-Taking your pup to the local groomers will cost around $40 to $75, with the Great Pyrenees brand tending towards the more expensive side due to their large size.
+Taking your pup to the local groomers will be around $40 to $75, with the Great Pyrenees brand tending towards the more expensive side due to their large size.

-A more convenient option like a mobile dog groomer will cost you slightly more, with the average price beginning at $100 for the Great Pyrenees.
+A more convenient option like a mobile dog groomer will let you spend slightly more, with the average price beginning at $100 for your Fido.

-If those prices are too steep, you can consider taking your dog to a self-service facility for between $11 and $23.
+If those fees are too steep, you can consider taking your dog to a self-service facility for between $11 and $23.

-Pet insurance varies from location to location, and the only way to plan exactly around the costs is to enquire locally.
+Pet insurance varies from location to location, and the only way to plan exactly around the fees is to enquire locally.